Xilinx/mlir-aie/AIEDialect.md

 operation ::= `AIE.objectFifo` $sym_name `(` $producerTile `,` `{` $consumerTiles `}` `,` $elemNumber `)` attr-dict `:` $elem_type
 ```

-The `aie.createObjectFifo` operation creates a circular buffer established between a producer and one or
+The `aie.objectFifo` operation creates a circular buffer established between a producer and one or
 more consumers, which are `aie.tile` operations.
-The aie.createObjectFifo instantiates the given number of
+The`aie.objectFifo` instantiates the given number of
-buffers (of given output type) and their locks in the Memory Module of the appropriate tile(s) after lowering,
+buffers (of given output type) and their locks in the Memory Module of the appropriate tile(s) after
-based on tile-adjacency.
-These elements represent the conceptual depth of the objectFifo or, more specifically,
+lowering, based on tile-adjacency.
+These elements represent the conceptual depth of the `objectFifo` or,
-of its object pool.
+more specifically, of its object pool.

-For the producer and for each consumer, a different size (i.e., element number) can be specified.
-This will
+For the producer and for each consumer, a different size (i.e., element number) can be specified as an
-take effect in the case of consumers placed on tiles non-adjacent to the producer.
-Otherwise, the producer
+array of integer values.
+This will take effect in the case of consumers placed on tiles non-adjacent to
-size will be applied.
-If a single size is specified, it will be applied to both producer and consumers.
+the producer.
+Otherwise, the producer size will be applied.
+If a single size is specified, it will be
+applied to both producer and consumers.

-This operation is then converted by the AIEObjectFifoStatefulTransformPass into buffers and their associated
+This operation is then converted by the `AIEObjectFifoStatefulTransformPass` into `aie.buffers` and their associated
-locks.
+`aie.locks`.
 The pass also establishes Flow and DMA operations between the producer and consumer tiles if they are
 not adjacent.

 1-to-1 tile example:
 ```
-  AIE.objectFifo @of1 (%tile12, { %tile13 }, 4 : i32) : !AIE.objectFifo<memref<16xi32>>
+  AIE.objectFifo @of1 (%tile12, { %tile23 }, 4 : i32) : !AIE.objectFifo<memref<16xi32>>
 ```
-This operation creates an objectFifo between %tile12 and %tile13 of 4 elements, each a buffer of 16 32-bit integers.
+This operation creates an `objectFifo` between `%tile12` and `%tile23` of 4 elements, each a buffer of 16 32-bit integers.
-Note: If there are no ObjectFifoAcquireOps corresponding to this objectFifo on the cores of %tile12 and %tile13,
+Note: If there are no `ObjectFifoAcquireOps` corresponding to this `objectFifo` on the cores of `%tile12` and `%tile23`,
 then the depths of the object pools on each tile will be 4, as specified.
 Otherwise, the cores are scanned and the
 highest number of acquired elements (+1 for prefetching) will be used instead, to ensure minimal resource usage.